-This stunningly picturesque area has a rich history which far outdates todays modern wineries, including ancient Aboriginal occupation, a strong tie with bush rangers including Harry Power and the Kelly Gang, and that of nineteenth century Chinese and twentieth century Italian immigrants.
+For history buffs, this picturesque area tells tales that far outdate today's modern wineries.
+This began with ancient Aboriginal occupation, before a strong tie with bushrangers including Harry Power and the Kelly Gang, and nineteenth-century Chinese and twentieth-century Italian immigrants.

-Today, it is easy to understand why people are constantly falling in love with the King Valley.
-The King Valley and the Milawa Gourmet Region's climate and topography have cultivated an abundance of passionate producers and the area is a must-do for foodies and wine lovers.
-The villages dotted throughout the valley each offer individual character and charm, the locals eager to share their stories or help you find that special experience.
+Today, it is easy to understand why people fall in love with this place.
+The King Valley and the Milawa Gourmet Region's climate and terrain have cultivated an abundance of passionate producers.
+The villages dotted throughout the valley offer individual character and charm, with locals eager to share their stories or help you find that special experience.